 Introduction to Bigraphical Models for Algebraic Swarm Equations

-Yes, algebraic equations, but with a twist: they come with visual notations built from (bi)graphical structures.
+Yes, algebraic equations, expressed through a visual notation based on (bi)graphical structures.

 This matters when working with systems like drone swarms or robot collectives, where agents move in space, interact locally, and must coordinate globally.
-Algebra here isn’t just numbers; it’s a language for structure.
-Combined with visual bigraphs, it becomes a powerful tool for describing collective behaviors.
+In this context, algebra here is not just numbers; it is a language for structure and interaction.

 Algebraic Spaces